17 Beautiful Shrubs with Purple Flowers

 Contents

-Purple flowering shrubs can bring color to your yard all year.
-The right bush with purple flowers can add a feel of “royalty” to an otherwise tame colored garden space.
-It can also add a burst of color to an assortment of white flowers, adding a bit more drama to your gardening space.
+Purple flowering shrubs can bring color to your yard all year round.
+The right bush with purple flowers can add a sense of “royalty” to an otherwise subtly colored garden space.
+It can also provide a burst of color among white flowers, adding a bit more drama to your garden.

-Finding shrubs with the perfect shade of purple can be challenging, due to the sheer number that are available.
-Not to mention, you’ll have to consider if it’s hardy to your local climate.
-Shrubs, which are woody plants similar to trees, are generally more permanent fixtures in your yard, so picking the right type of shrub is important!
+Finding shrubs in the perfect shade of purple can be challenging due to the sheer number available.
+Not to mention, you’ll need to consider whether the plant is hardy in your local climate.
+Shrubs—woody plants similar to trees—are generally more permanent fixtures in your yard, so choosing the right type is important!

 Azaleas